rbtcollins/bitnami-docker/redmine.md

 ### Create Google cloud storage bucket

-We will be using a Google cloud storage bucket for persistence of files uploaded to our Redmine application.
+We will be using a Google cloud storage bucket (in S3 interoperability mode) for persistence of files uploaded to our Redmine application.
 We will also generate a developer key which will enable the Redmine application to access bucket.

 To create a bucket and developer key: